Bicycle Helmets for the 2001 Season

 - Pryme 8 Skateboard style helmet similar in shape to the classic Pro-Tec.
 Has small round vents in the front and small oval ones on top.
 EPS liner, meets the CPSC standard.
 Retails for $30.

 Rand sells through mass merchant channels like Kmart and Rose's.
 They had to recall their L.A.
 Crusin' helmet during 2000.
-See our recalls page for more information or this CPSC link.
+See our recalls page for more information.

 Although this company has six models on Snell's B-90 list, they apparently do not market in the U.S., and we don't know their line.